hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/I2C Address State Timeline/README.md

 FROM timeline_rows
 GROUP BY ts_epoch
 ORDER BY ts_epoch;

 ```
 ---

 ## Note

-Visualization is not possible until the end time is confirmed.
+This query uses the monitoring session end time to close the final state segment.

+Therefore, the timeline is mainly intended for completed monitoring sessions.